shopware5/devdocs/source/developers-guide/backend-extension/index.md

 In order to do so, we need to know where the original text field is created.
 This happens in `themes/Backend/ExtJs/backend/customer/view/detail/window.js` in the method `createPersonalFieldSet`.
 This method will return all fields for the right side of the billing info overview as a FieldSet.
-In order to modify this method, we subscribe to the `PostDispatchSecure` event of the customer controller in the service,xml:
+In order to modify this method, we subscribe to the `PostDispatchSecure` event of the customer controller in the service.xml:

 ```xml
 <container xmlns="http://symfony.com/schema/dic/services"